 - Reduces water pollution by 76%

-When looking at the packaging, it is essential to remember that food and drinks cans are not the only forms of steel packaging.
-From watercolours to biscuits to industrial paint, many products can be packaged in attractively decorated and different shaped steel containers.
+When looking at the packaging, it is essential to remember that food and drink cans are not the only forms of steel packaging.
+From watercolours to biscuits to industrial paint, many products can be packaged in attractively decorated and differently shaped steel containers.
 Scrap steel saves up to 74% of the energy needed to make new steel from virgin materials.

 What is the difference between stainless steel and steel?

 The difference between stainless steel and steel is its magnetic properties.
-Steel is highly magnetized, while stainless steel holds no magnetic properties at all.
+Steel is highly magnetized, while stainless steel holds no magnetic properties.
 Steel is classed as ferrous metal as it contains iron (making it ferromagnetic), whereas stainless steel is a non-ferrous metal containing no iron and, thus, no magnetic properties.

-Stainless Steel is known for corrosion resistance and has a higher melting point than other steel metals.
-That is why it is commonly used in healthcare equipment, food production, cars, and construction projects.
-On the other hand, steel will more commonly be found in household products such as hangers and appliances.
+Stainless Steel is known for its corrosion resistance and has a higher melting point than other steel metals.
+Stainless Steel is commonly used in healthcare equipment, food production, cars, and construction projects.
+On the other hand, steel will typically be found in household products such as hangers and appliances.

 How much is scrap steel worth?

 Steel prices change daily due to market supply and demand.
-Feel free to give us a call for an up to date metal price estimate for your scrap steel.
+Feel free to call us for an up-to-date metal price estimate for your scrap steel.

 Where can I scrap steel?

-Reclamet’s scrap yard is based in Birchington, Thanet, Kent.
+Reclamet Limited scrap yard is in Birchington, Thanet, Kent.
 Taking your scrap steel directly to a yard will enable us to check the quality and weight before offering you a price on-site.